 Helping people every day.
 That is why I work at Direct Phone.
 To give an example; if you can help people who need life-saving surgery, you go for it.
 You do everything you can to raise as many funds as possible.
 The other call agents and I enjoy doing that very much.
 It is very satisfying work at the end of the day.

-Direct Phone and its sister company, Direct Social Communications bv, jointly determine the campaign strategy with you, devise a suitable script, run the telephone campaigns and closely monitor the results.
+Direct Phone, a sister company of Direct Social Communications bv, helps you to determine the campaign strategy, devises a suitable script, runs the telephone campaigns and closely monitors the results.